 Great new for gardeners, but not necessarily for breeders’ economics—and Tony’s once-10,000-square-foot hosta production area is now closer to 4,000.
 The other factor affecting a somewhat-smaller focus on the genus: the growing deer population everywhere.
 Tony calls those insidiously hosta-ivorous four-legged opponents “wood goats,” with appropriate disdain.
 (A showcase of other perennials that do show deer resistance is on his website.)

-From our conversation, a few of my recent hosta “aha’s” are called out below, but be sure to listen in to the podcast for more, including why Tony has named his otherwise-elegant hosta introductions things like ‘Elvis Lives’ and ‘Out House Delight’ or ‘Bubba’ and ‘Red Neck Heaven’—among other fun Avent-style facts.
+From our conversation, a few of my recent hosta “aha’s” are called out below, but be sure to listen in to the podcast for more using the player just below or at this link.
+The “more” includes why Tony has named his otherwise-elegant hosta introductions things like ‘Elvis Lives’ and ‘Out House Delight’ or ‘Bubba’ and ‘Red Neck Heaven’—among other fun Avent-style facts.

 my 6 hosta ‘aha’s,’ thanks to tony avent